Why is drinking water so important for your child’s health

 - Water acts as a lubricant for our eyes, joints, nose, and mouth.

-How much water does your toddler need in a day?
+How much water does your children need in a day?

 Guidelines set by the Indian Dietetic Association (IDA) show that the total amount of water needed depends on the child’s weight.
 The amount is based on the total fluid intake inclusive of water.